shreyasl10/Dotfiles/Readme.md

 4) Move icons folder to /usr/share/icons

-5) Move everything else but the .config folder to your home directory
+5) Move .mpd,.ncmpcpp,.Xresources.d,.Xresources,.zshrc to your home directory

 6) Copy the contents of the .config folder and paste them in ~/.config/